-2017 – Climate Risks & Adaptation Practices for the Canadian Transporation Sector
+2017 – Climate Risks & Adaptation Practices for the Canadian Transportation Sector

-We were co-authors with the British Columbia Mistriry of Transporation of the BC Chapter of this National report published by Natural Resources Canada in 2017.
+We were co-authors with the British Columbia Ministry of Transportation of the BC Chapter of this Nationalreport published by Natural Resources Canada in 2017.
 The report addressed climate impacts on transportation in Canada.

 2017 – National Infrastructure and Buildings – Climate Change Adaptation State of Play